shapecode/nya-doctrine-encrypt-bundle/docs/README.md

-# Shapecode - Not Yet Another Doctrine Ecrypt Bundle
+# Shapecode - Not Yet Another Doctrine Encrypt Bundle

 This is an fork from the original bundle created by michaeldegroot which can be found here:
 [michaeldegroot/DoctrineEncryptBundle](https://github.com/michaeldegroot/DoctrineEncryptBundle)